 Organizing is a great idea for every day in every season!
 I could go on an on about all the merits of organizing and how it benefits us both short and long term.
-But, since it’s July, I wanted to focus on the organizing projects that are perfectly dedicated to the summer season.
+But, since it’s almost July, I wanted to focus on the organizing projects that are perfectly dedicated to the summer season.
 The days are longer and our schedules are a little more relaxed which affords us a can’t miss opportunity for the following projects.

 Organize Your Kids’ Schoolwork, Artwork and School Supplies